Minerva University

 Minerva University is a private residential university headquartered in San Francisco, California.
 It was established in 2012 by Ben Nelson and opened in 2014 as Minerva Schools at Keck Graduate Institute, becoming Minerva University in 2021.
-Classes are conducted remotely.
-Students live together in residences in different cities each year, beginning in San Francisco and returning there for graduation.
-As of 2025, they live in Tokyo for their sophomore year, Buenos Aires for their junior year, and Taipei for their senior year.
+A portion of classes are conducted remotely but it is not a fully accredited residential university like other traditional universities.
+Undergraduate students live together in residences in different cities each year, beginning in San Francisco and returning there for graduation.
+As of August 2026, they live in Tokyo for their sophomore year, Buenos Aires for their junior year, and Berlin for their senior year.

 History

 Minerva Project

 In April 2012, Minerva Project received in venture funding from Benchmark Capital to create an undergraduate program.
 In March 2013, Stephen Kosslyn was hired as founding Dean, having previously served as Director of the Center for Advanced Study in the Behavioral Sciences at Stanford University and Dean of Social Sciences at Harvard University.
 Kosslyn was responsible for hiring the heads of the four colleges in the School of Arts & Science and overseeing the development of Minerva's seminar-based curriculum, before leaving in 2018.